busankimchi/KoUniPunc/README.md

 Original code implementation is from https://github.com/Yaoming95/UniPunc.

-KoUniPunc restores the punctuation with a raw sentence and the corresponding audio sequence.
+KoUniPunc restores the punctuation from a raw Korean sentence and the corresponding audio sequence.

 # Installation